-At No Kid Hungry, we say that $1 can provide up 10 meals for kids in need.
+At No Kid Hungry, we say that $1 can help provide up to 10 meals for kids in need.
 Our donors often ask: How is this possible?

 It’s not because we get a bulk discount on food.
 In fact, we don’t buy food at all.